rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- I just smile and express my **gratitude** for delivering my order properly.
-Personally, I would prefer a well-done steak instead of a rare one.
+- I will request the waiter for a **replacement** until they finally serve the dish that I have expected.

 #### **If you found out your company was doing something against the law, like fraud, what would you do?**